enahue/enahue/README.md

 Some things about me, let's get started:

 - 🧑‍💻 I am a full stack web developer
-- 🥰 I love javascript, C#, Python and everything to do with language.
+- 🥰 I love Java, javascript, C#, Python and everything to do with language.
 - 💬 Ask me about what you want.
 - 📫 How to contact me: soon.
 - 😄 Nicknames: enahue for friends.